Charts components with Map components

 In this tutorial, you will:

-• Add a map with an arcgis-map component and create a chart with an arcgis-charts-scatter-plot component.
+• Add a map with an arcgis-map component and create a chart with an arcgis-chart component.

-• Add an arcgis-charts-action-bar component to the chart that will allow more interaction features with the chart.
+• Add an arcgis-charts-action-bar component that will allow more interaction actions with the chart.

-• Explore various functionalities, such as filtering by extent and synchronizing selections between the chart and the map.
+• Explore interactive functionalities, such as filtering by extent of the map and synchronizing selections between the chart and the map.

 Charts components with map components